 The value given to subscription shares by traders is largely dependent on the underlying price of the ordinary shares that they are linked to.
 In general, this will increase as the price of the ordinary shares rises above the conversion price.
 Other factors that could influence the price include any stepped exercise prices, the time until conversion, share price volatility, interest rate movements and dividend yield.

 J.P.
-Morgan has five investment trusts with subscription shares in issue.
-Full details of the conversion prices and how to convert are detailed on each of the trust pages, which can be accessed from the links below:
+Morgan has three investment trusts with subscription shares in issue.
+Full details of the conversion prices and how to convert are detailed on the trust page, which can be accessed from the link below: